openai/gym/README.rst

 very detailed efficient simulations with contacts.
 It's not open-source, so you'll have to follow the instructions in `mujoco-py
 <https://github.com/openai/mujoco-py#obtaining-the-binaries-and-license-key>`_
 to set it up.
-You'll have to also run ``pip install -e .[mujoco]`` if you didn't do the full install.
+You'll have to also run ``pip install -e '.[mujoco]'`` if you didn't do the full install.

 .. code:: python